brainlife/app-trekker/README.md

 2) Stage input file (dwi)

 ```
-bl dataset download <dataset id for any neuro/dwi data from barinlife>
+bl dataset download <dataset id for any neuro/dwi data and neuro/anat/t1w data from barinlife>
 ```

 3) Create config.json (you can copy from config.json.sample)